Environments

 # How to create an environment variable?

-Open the Environment manager, select an environment that you want to create the variable in, and click on Create variable, and fill the name and value for that variable, and click on Create variable.
-On the example, we show the creation of a variable named username using [email protected] as its value.
+Click on Create variable, fill in the name and value for that variable, and click on Create variable.
+In the example, we show the creation of a variable named username using username@test as its value.

 Sensitive variables